Recapture of Bahia

-In May 1624, Dutch WIC forces under Jacob Willekens captured Salvador Bahia from the Portuguese.
+In May 1624, Dutch WIC forces under Jacob Willekens captured Salvador from the Portuguese.
 Philip IV, king of Spain and Portugal, ordered the assembly of a combined army and naval task force with the objective of recovering the city.
-The task force, consisting of Spanish and Italian Tercios and Spanish and Portuguese naval units, was commanded by Fadrique Álvarez de Toledo y Mendoza, who was appointed Captain General of the Army of Brazil.
-The fleet crossed the Atlantic Ocean, and arrived at Salvador on April 1 of 1625.
+The task force, consisting of Spanish and Italian tercios and Spanish and Portuguese naval units, was commanded by Fadrique Álvarez de Toledo y Mendoza, who was appointed Captain General of the Army of Brazil.
+The fleet crossed the Atlantic Ocean, and arrived at Salvador on 1 April 1625.
 The town was besieged for several weeks, after which it was recaptured.
 This resulted in the expulsion of the Dutch from the city and the nearby areas.
-The city was a strategically important Portuguese base in the struggle against the Dutch for the control of Brazil.
+The city was a strategically important Portuguese base in the struggle against the Dutch for control of Brazil.

 Background

-On December 22, 1623, a Dutch fleet under the command of Admiral Jacob Willekens and Vice Admiral Pieter Heyn consisting of 35 ships, of which 13 were owned by the United Provinces, while the rest belonged to the WIC, sailed from Texel carrying 6,500 men en route to Cape Verde, where they arrived after being scattered by a storm.
+On 22 December 1623, a Dutch fleet under the command of Admiral Jacob Willekens and Vice Admiral Pieter Heyn consisting of 35 ships, of which 13 were owned by the United Provinces, while the rest belonged to the WIC, sailed from Texel carrying 6,500 men en route to Cape Verde, where they arrived after being scattered by a storm.
 There Willekens revealed that his objective was the capture of the city of Salvador, on the coast of Brazil, in order to use its port as a commercial base to ensure the Dutch trade with the East Indies.
 In addition they would control much of the sugar production in the region, as Salvador was a major center of its production in the area.
 These intentions to invade Brazil were soon reported to the court of Madrid by the Spanish spies in the Netherlands, but Count-Duke of Olivares did not give them credit.

+On 8 May, the Dutch fleet appeared off Salvador.
+The Portuguese governor of Salvador, Diogo de Mendonça Furtado, organized the defense of the town by hastily recruiting 3,000 men.
+This Portuguese militia was composed mainly of peasant levees and black slaves, many of whom were resentful of Spanish rule.
+The port was protected by sea by two forts: Fort Santo Antônio from the east and Fort São Filipe from the west.
+Additionally, a six-gun battery was erected on the beach and the streets were barricaded.